 Ken Fisher's theoretical work in the 1970s popularized the use of the Price-to-Sales Ratio and detailed its relevance as a tool for investment analysis.
 This tool was used to help manage small cap value portfolios for our institutional investors.

 In the mid-1980s, Fisher Investments contributed to the recognition of distinct investment styles.
 We used these advancements as the foundation for a new series of broad mandate strategies, including Global Total Return, US Total Return and Foreign Equity.
 Vice Chairman & Co-Chief Investment Officer, Jeff Silk, joined the firm in 1983.

 In the mid-1990s, we began offering separate portfolio management directly to high net worth individuals under our Private Client Group.
-In 1993, COO Steve Triplett joined the firm, and in 1997, CEO Damian Ornani, joined the firm.
+In 1997, CEO Damian Ornani joined the firm.
 In early 2000, we expanded our service offerings into Canada and the United Kingdom.
 In 2007, we entered into a joint venture partnership (now a wholly owned subsidiary of Fisher Investments), Grüner Fisher Investments GmbH, which offers its services to investors in Germany.
 In 2012, Fisher Investments Europe (a subsidiary of Fisher Investments) began conducting business in other European countries.
-After three short years, Fisher Investments Europe conducts business in eight European countries (excluding the UK).
+Today, Fisher Investments and its subsidiaries operate in 13 offices across 8 countries—and serve over 100,000 clients globally.*

 In addition, we have dedicated significant resources to the emerging field of behavioral finance to better understand not just the tools of finance, but also how investors use these tools.
 Our research has led us to develop practical applications of behavioral finance in our portfolio management process.